 The major obvious limitation of ARP spoofing is that it only works if you're connected to a Wi-Fi network.
 This means it works on open networks but may not work well against networks that have more sophisticated monitoring or firewalls that may detect this sort of behavior.

-ARP spoofing attacks is another example of why it's so important to pick strong passwords for your networks and limit access to those you trust.
-You're giving away a lot of trust when you give someone your network password or an Ethernet connection, so remember to carefully pick your passwords and who you share them with.
+ARP spoofing attacks are another example of why it's so essential to pick strong passwords for your networks and limit access to those you trust.
+You're giving away a lot of trust when you give someone your network password or an Ethernet connection, so remember to pick your passwords carefully and who you share them with.

 I hope you enjoyed this guide to using the graphical version of Ettercap for ARP poisoning attacks!
 If you have any questions about this tutorial on ARP poisoning or you have a comment, do so below, and feel free to reach me on Twitter @KodyKinzie.